wikimedia/mediawiki-skins-Wisky/README.md

 # Wisky
 Skin for MediaWiki

-## Decription
+## Description

-This skin is intended for MediaWiki 1.28.
+This is a maintained fork of https://bitbucket.org/wikiskripta/wisky/ which was originally intended for MediaWiki 1.28.
+It now follows the MediaWiki releases.

-## Instalation
+## Installation
-* Make sure you have MediaWiki 1.28 installed.
 * Download and place the skin folder to your /skins/ folder.
 * Add the following code to your LocalSettings.php: